megabytesme/banman/README.md

 #### Set up:
 To install just move the banman folder into `Resources/Server/`.
 Banlist and perms files need to be moved one directory up from where the BeamMP-server executable is located.

 To enable the whitelist, change allowGuests in main.lua to true/false.
 To set the car limit, set carLimit in main.lua to the desired number (cars and peds both count as vehicles, so 2 cars + 1 ped = 3 for example).
+To set the player limit, set playerLimit in the main.lua to the desired number.

 To add bans/permissions, just add the names to the appropriate file on separate lines.
 The banlist and perms list are case sensitive.